-Throughout many applications such as oil and gas, wastewater treatment, process control, manufacturing plants and security systems, troublesome localized power pollution is prevalent.
+Throughout many applications such as oil and gas, solar/wind, wastewater treatment, process control, manufacturing plants and transportation, troublesome localized power pollution is prevalent.
 A worst case example is offshore and onshore drilling platforms.
 Variable frequency drives (VFDs) powering large motors throughout the platform reflect large amounts of current and voltage harmonics back onto the platform’s power grid.
 Often they appear as voltage dropouts.
 Additionally, during the startup of these motors, their exceedingly high initial inrush current demand can be so high it causes a platform-wide low voltage condition sustained for several seconds.
 Occasionally the harmonics and high current demand conditions create high voltage transients that can cause the complete failure of SCADA equipment power supplies.
 The costs resulting from lost productivity, equipment maintenance and reduced safety demand that power pollution be mitigated.

 The Programmable Logic Controller (PLC) is ubiquitous in process control systems.
 It is at the heart of SCADA systems monitoring and controlling specialized equipment and systems.
 Manufacturers design PLCs to be very rugged and robust in an effort to assure longevity, reliability and safety.
 Yet, like any other microprocessor electronics, their reliability is to a high degree dependent on a reliable source of power.
 The level of reliability required from a PLC is dependent on the level of reliability demanded by the specific process being monitored and controlled.
 Some processes may be tolerant of a complete loss of power to the PLC, only requiring the PLC to reboot when power returns.
 In other applications the PLC must remain fully functional to allow the process to continue and terminate to a known state even after a complete loss of power.
 Some processes are so critical in nature they require that one redundant, or even two, safety rated PLCs be used.
 This class of PLC has been designed to never fail through redundancy, or at a minimum, fail only in a predictable, safe way.
 Typically their hardware, internal software and overall operation has been evaluated and certified by an independent safety agency like Underwriters Laboratories (UL) to established international standards.